SequenceBio/KinformR/README.md

 ## Introduction
 When looking at shared rare variants across families, not all sets of affected and unaffected individuals are equal.
 This package is a method for scoring the evidence of a series of individuals in a way that takes into account the relatedness of the individuals as well as their disease status and genotype.

+## TODO
+- add a description of the formulas and scoring system here
+- outline how to deploy the code
+- a means of building the relationship matricies easily?